Congratulations 2026-2027 Board of Governors!

 L. Advisors

 i.
-Refer to ARTICLE V Section 1, B of the Constitution for advisor selection.
+Shall be selected IAW ARTICLE V Section 1, part B of the MSC Constitution.

-SECTION 3: ADDITIONAL BOARD OF GOVERNORS RESPONSIBILITIES AND STIPULATION
+SECTION 3: ADDITIONAL BOARD OF GOVERNORS RESPONSIBILITIES AND STIPULATIONS

 SECTION 4: RESIGNATION AND REMOVAL OF BOARD OF GOVERNORS MEMBERS